status-im/status-mobile/src/quo/README.md

 # Code style
 Ensure that your changes match the style of the rest of the code.
-This library uses Clojure Community code style [The Clojure Style Guide](https://github.com/bbatsov/clojure-style-guide) To ensure consistency run [clj-kondo linter](https://github.com/borkdude/clj-kondo)
+This library uses Clojure Community code style [The Clojure Style Guide](https://github.com/bbatsov/clojure-style-guide).
+To ensure consistency, run `make lint`, which uses the [clj-kondo linter](https://github.com/borkdude/clj-kondo).

 # Best practices